From museum-hopping to cheap happy hour deals to nature hikes in Singapore, here’s our list of affordable things to do for budget-friendly fun.

 27. Bask in the beauty of blooms

 Continue your love affair with Mother Nature at Gardens by the Bay, where you’re free to roam around the leafy pockets of plants and flowers dotting the landscape.
 Attractions like Floral Fantasy, Flower Dome and Cloud Forest are ticketed (from $12/adult), but they’re worth it.
 Especially if you haven’t been to the Supertree Observatory ($10/adult), which boasts panoramic views of the gardens.

 There’s always something new to discover in the nooks and crannies of our island.
 We reckon the best way to see the city with a fresh perspective is to stroll through its various districts on a walking trail.
 That way, you get to tick things off your bucket list with a tour guide on hand to answer your questions.
 Alternatively, set off on one of the National Heritage Board’s self-guided walks to better suit your own schedule.

 29. Listen to melodies by the bay

 For a prime waterfront spot, Esplanade’s Theatres by the Bay is where you can sit and chill to the tune of free concerts, cultural performances and visual arts installations.
 There’s your weekend entertainment, sorted.

 30. Put on your bargain-hunting game face

 A 24/7 shopping paradise for night owls, Mustafa Centre in Little India is everyone’s go-to for a hit of retail therapy… at midnight.
 The massive building may be a bit of a maze, but it’s the best kind of feeling when you’re lost amidst the rows of electronic gadgets, snacks, skincare, apparel and homeware.

-The next time you’re on the hunt for affordable things to do in Singapore, you know where to go!
+The next time you’re wondering how to spend your weekend in Singapore on a budget, you know where to go!